ofloveandhate/markdown2canvas/tools/webwork2canvas/readme.md

     * "🏋️ Training"
     * "🏔️ Challenge"
     * "⏩ Speedrun"
-    * "🎽 Team quiz"
+    * "🏟️ Team quiz"

 ### 3.C.
-Edit the .json file that specifies these
+Edit the `name_map_*.json` file that specifies these

-I have provided two .json files with my naming choices, and the module naming schemes.
+I have provided a few .json files with my naming choices, and the module naming schemes.
 You'll use ONE of them:

 * `name_map_week_and_chapter.json` -- Every item will be put into a "Week X" module and a "Chapter Webwork" module.
 * `name_map_week_.json`  -- Every item will be put into a "Week X" module.
 * `name_map_chapter.json` -- Every item will be put into "Chapter Webwork" module.

-🎯 Copy the ONE desired .json file to `$FOLDER`.
+🎯 Copy the ONE desired `name_map.json` file to `$FOLDER`.

 You may choose which modules the assignments go in (in Canvas) by editing the .json fields:
 * `"modules"` -- a list like `["module 1", "Module Two"]` A list of strings.
 If these modules don't exist, they will be created.
 They are case sensitive.
-There's also a wildcard in effect.
-Here are the rules:
-    * If there is exactly one module that starts with this (up to case), the content will go into that existing module
-    * If there are no modules matching using `startswith`, a module will be created
-    * If there are more than one module matching using `startswith`, it will go in the first such module.
-The order should be as-ordered in Canvas.
+It does not do substring detection or anything -- these are exact matches.
-* `"assignment_group_name"` -- The string name of the assignment group in Canvas.  will be made if they don't exist
+* `"assignment_group_name"` -- The string name of the assignment group in Canvas.  will be made if they don't exist.
+Exact matches for existing.
 * `"name"` -- the string name of the content as exposed in Canvas.

 ℹ️ There is no need to remove lines for assignments or content you're not using.
 My code never loops over this file, just looks up into it.
 The key is the name of the assignment in Webwork, with underscores mapped to spaces.